ValeryAndreevichPushkarev/PositionalEncoding/README.md

 TODO:
 Supress check for too giant OR (limited by current, btw in that scheme only one input of OR is active).

+Check different methods to merge N to 1 signals like OR. (use pulldown resistors in AND, and so)